anderson-optimization/firebase-lib/README.1.md

 database instance and resources.  `firebase-lib`'s tests also provide realistic examples.

-### Interacting with Database
+### Interacting with Resources

+Resource Access
+method parameters

-After resource i
+After resource is generated it can be accessed

 namespacing

-method parameters

 ### Development